 The 2050 Metropolitan Transportation Plan (MTP) is Triangle West's TPO's currently adopted MTP, or long-range plan.
 Engagement to move towards adoption of the 2055 MTP began in November 2023 with the goals and objectives visioning process.
-This plan will be known publicly as "Destination 2055" and additional details can be found through the designated plan website at Destination2055NC.com, or by signing up for updates through the "subscribe" option below.
+This plan will be known publicly as "Destination 2055" and additional details can be found through the designated plan website: Destination2055NC.com.
+Or, by signing up for updates through the "subscribe" option below.

 The federal government requires the TPO to update their MTP at least every five years.
-The MTP should list the highway, public transportation, bicycle, pedestrian and other transportation projects to be implemented over at least the next twenty years to address expected travel demand.
-This long-range plan also has to be based on local land use plans and demonstrate that the expected revenues will cover the expected costs – this is also called fiscal constraint.
-As a practical matter, the MTP is important because projects to be submitted into the prioritization process for possible state and federal funding must come from the MTP, and local governments use the MTP to reserve right-of-way for future highway and rail transit projects.
+The MTP should list the highway, public transportation, bicycle, pedestrian and other transportation projects to be implemented over the next twenty years to address expected travel demand.
+This long-range plan also has to be based on local land use plans and demonstrate that the expected revenues will cover the expected costs – this is called fiscal constraint.

-The series of tabs on this Web page show the engagement components for updating the plan, and will include the documents and maps used to develop the 2055 MTP.
+The tabs on this web page outline the engagement components for updating the plan, and will be updated to include the documents and maps used to develop the 2055 MTP as they become available.
 The tabs are ordered to coincide with the process; they start with the Goals and Objectives, lead to the Alternatives Analysis, and end with the Adopted Plan.

 The StoryMap on this webpage allows readers to follow along as we develop the MTP and provide comments during the MTP Development Process.
 The MTP Development Process takes place in four (4) main phases with public engagement taking place throughout all phases:

 The long-range planning process for the Metropolitan Transportation Plan (MTP) begins with an engagement strategy and a schedule.
-While the Triangle West TPO has an overarching Public Involvement Policy (PIP) for all activities, Triangle West works in partnership with the Capital Area Metropolitan Planning Organization (CAMPO) to create an engagement strategy, as the two MPOs share a single MTP.
+While the Triangle West TPO has an overarching Public Participation Plan (PPP) for all activities, Triangle West works in partnership with the Capital Area Metropolitan Planning Organization (CAMPO) to create an engagement strategy, as the two MPOs share a single MTP.

 Below is the expected timeline for public engagement (subject to change):